ebarped/sego/README.md

 - servir html para hacer busquedas

 ## TODO
+- expose search mehtod as API
+- UI in svelte
 - calculate idf for each term once! right now its being recalculated again for each doc to analyze
 - enable debug logs
 - add benchmarks